C Container Collection (CCC)

 Returns the element following an extracted element from the list without deallocating regardless of allocation permission provided to the container.
 O(1).

-void * CCC_doubly_linked_list_erase (CCC_Doubly_linked_list *list, CCC_Doubly_linked_list_node *type_intruder)
+void * CCC_doubly_linked_list_erase (CCC_Doubly_linked_list *list, CCC_Doubly_linked_list_node *type_intruder, CCC_Allocator const *allocator)

 Returns the element following an erased element from the list.
 O(1).